 Pets can enter all of the SNFCC’s outdoor areas, except for the Great Lawn, the Labyrinth and the playgrounds.
 They should always be accompanied by their owner, who must keep them under direct and constant supervision and clean up after them.

-The SNFCC offers free guided tours of its award-winning building complex, home to the new premises of the Greek National Opera and the National Library of Greece, designed by the Renzo Piano Building Workshop.
+The SNFCC offers guided tours of its award-winning building complex, home to the new premises of the Greek National Opera and the National Library of Greece, designed by the Renzo Piano Building Workshop.

 Guided tours for groups are available to educational associations, cultural organizations, NGOs and other groups.
 To reserve, please call (+30) 216 8091004 or e-mail firstname.lastname@example.org.
 Guided tours are available for groups between 12–25 persons.